Where to Find Philly’s Outstanding Cherry Blossoms

 For a little extra treat after peak bloom head to Fairmount.
 Immediately north of Eastern State Penitentiary you’ll find one of the most Instagrammed streets in the city this time of year.

-The quirky thing about the 800 block of North 21st Street is that it reliably blooms just a little bit later than most of the other cherry trees.
+The quirky thing about the 800 block of North 21st Street is that it reliably blooms just a little bit later than most of the other trees.
 One to two weeks after peak bloom as other areas are past their prime, you’ll find this beautiful canopy going strong.

 Drexel Park